livewires/js-coding/worksheets/04-arrays-objects.md

 ### Stretch goals

 - Print out the results of your loop on screen, printing each of the properties with keys and values in a list with a clear separation between each different object.

+Let's start playing with the [Document Object Model](05-dom-manipulation.md).